slienau/daimler-future-van-project/api.md

 Get nearby virtual bus stops.

-- Will only return virtual bus stops which `accessible` property is `true`.
+- Will only return virtual bus stops whose `accessible` property is `true`.
 - Returns an array of virtual bus stops which are *inside of the radius* from the given location.
 - Returns an empty array if no virtual bus stops are found inside that area.